how to talk to kids about bullying

 Sharing is caring!

-As with many subjects, it can be a little scary or overwhelming to talk to kids about bullying so we’ve listed some tips, some great bullying books for kids to help get the conversation started, and a fun printable to encourage kindness.
+As with many subjects, it can be a little scary or overwhelming to talk to kids about bullying so we’ve listed some tips, some great books about bullying for kids to help get the conversation started, and a fun printable to encourage kindness.

 This post may contain affiliate links.
 If you make a purchase, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.